 You keep your current cabinets with the current doors and drawer fronts.
-We apply a new, sprayed factory finish of any color of your choice.
-This is a good option if the cabinet doors are in good shape structurally and you like the door profile as well as the door overlay style.
+We apply a new, sprayed factory finish in the color of your choice.
+This is a good option if the cabinet doors are in good shape structurally and you like the door profile and overlay style.
 Refinishing may not be the most cost effective option if you have oak cabinets.

 What is refacing?

 When you order refacing, your old doors and drawer fronts will be replaced with brand new solid MDF doors and drawer fronts with a sprayed, factory finish.
 Your cabinet boxes will be de-greased, sanded, primed and re-sprayed with the same factory lacquer finish as your new doors.
 We never use veneer of any type!